-The series follows the adventures of the main protagonist Tommy Pickles, his friends including Chuckie, (not the killer doll) twins Phil & Lil, using their imagination explore the concepts of everyday life, using their imagination to change their world into a fantasy while Tommy’s cousin Angelica, the main antagonist of the series with an addiction to cookies, who often causes conflict and sometimes mistreats the group into treating her like a princess.
+The series follows the adventures of the main protagonist Tommy Pickles, his friends including Chuckie, (not the killer doll) twins Phil & Lil, using their imagination to explore the concept of everyday life, changing their world into a fantasy while Tommy’s cousin Angelica.
+The main antagonist of the series with an addiction to cookies, who often causes conflict and sometimes mistreats the group by acting like a princess.
 The show went on to become a massive success spawning merchandise, action figures, t-shirts home video, and the show was awarded a star at The Hollywood Walk Of Fame.
 Steven Spielberg mentioned Rugrats as “The Peanuts” of our generation.

 In 1998, (same year A Bug’s Life came out) Nickelodeon released a film based on the animated series called “The Rugrats Movie.”
-The film is about Tommy and his friends get lost in woods and they must find a way to return home.
+The film is about Tommy and his friends who get lost in woods and they must find a way to return home.
 The film introduces Tommy’s newborn brother Dil.
 This causes Tommy to become jealous of his younger brother getting more attention than him.
 Nickelodeon’s first ever animated movie earned mixed reviews from critics, families and movie goers alike.
 It also made enough revenue at the box office.
 A sequel known as “Rugrats In Paris” came out in 2000.
 A crossover with “The Wild Thornberrys” titled, “Rugrats Go Wild” was released in 2003.

 Character Development involving Tommy’s relationship with Dil while exploring the dangers of his friendship with Chuckie.

-Poor written dialogue like the babies speaking improper grammar.
+Poorly written dialogue like the babies speaking improper grammar.
 How are they speaking English properly?

-One musical sequence involving a bunch of babies in a delivery room.
+One Musical Sequence involving a bunch of babies in a delivery room.
 It doesn’t connect to the plot.
 They all simultaneously pee on top of the ceiling and a rainbow literally appears inside a building!

 Tommy’s brother is named Dylan “Dil” Pickles, and I thought North West is an embarrassing name.

-There’s one plot hole involving The Reptar Wagon.
+There’s one Plot Hole involving The Reptar Wagon.
 The airplane crew opened the crate to see if the babies are okay.
 In real life, T.S.A. or anybody at the airport will need to check on items before going on board.

-Despite the flaws, I’ve enjoyed some of the parts including Tommy’s internal conflict with Dil, a bigger scope set in a forest & The Reptar Wagon.
+Despite the flaws, I really enjoyed some of the parts including Tommy’s internal conflict with Dil, a bigger scope set in a forest & The Reptar Wagon.
 If you want to introduce your kids to Rugrats, go ahead and give it a shot.
 I’ve heard that Nickelodeon is planning on making a Roger Rabbit like film called, “Nicktoons.”
 Will have to see if it’s gonna get all the beloved characters from the 90s back.